The sphere free energy of the vector models to order $1/N$: Introduction

 \subsubsection{Crossover from long- to short-range: an order of limits}

-In the SR case, the interacting CFT has $\Delta_\phi = \Delta_\phi^\UV + \hat{\gamma}_\phi$, with some anomalous dimension $\hat{\gamma}_\phi$; in the LR case, the interacting CFT has $\Delta_\phi = \Delta_\phi^\UV=\tfrac{d-s}{2}$ exactly, as the non-local kinetic term for $\phi$ cannot be renormalized to any order in $N$.
-Somewhat surprisingly, then, these two CFTs in fact coincide at the crossover value (possibly up to a decoupled free field \cite{Behan:2017emf,Behan:2018hfx}); that is, the CFT data of the short-range models and the long-range models are identical at the crossover points \cite{Chai:2021arp}.
-In this paper, we see that the same applies for $F$.
+In the SR case, the interacting CFT has $\Delta_\phi = \Delta_\phi^\UV + \hat{\gamma}_\phi$, with some anomalous dimension $\hat{\gamma}_\phi$; in the LR case, the interacting CFT has $\Delta_\phi = \Delta_\phi^\UV=\tfrac{d-s}{2}$ exactly: this is because quantum corrections can only generate local divergences, and hence local counterterms -- therefore the non-local kinetic term for $\phi$ cannot be renormalized to any order in $N$\footnote{ This was proven to all orders in $\epsilon \equiv s-d/2$ in \cite{Lohmann:2017qyq}.
+It also follows from defining the LR theory as a defect in a higher-dimensional bulk \cite{Behan:2023ile}.}.
+Somewhat surprisingly, then, these two CFTs coincide at the crossover value (possibly up to the addition of $N$ decoupled free fields \cite{Behan:2017emf,Behan:2018hfx}, although our computations of $\Ft$, along with those of \cite{Giombi:2024zrt}, suggest that this interpretation is not quite correct).
+That is, the CFT data of the short-range models and the long-range models are identical at the crossover points \cite{Chai:2021arp}.
+In this paper, we show that the same applies for $F$.

 The details of how to reach these CFTs are complex.
 For any $s > s_\mathrm{SR}|_{k=1}$, the CFT defined by \eqref{eq:moreGeneralON} will generically flow to the $k=1$ short-range CFT, as described by \cite{Behan:2017emf,Chai:2021arp}.
+We can understand this qualitatively in the following way.
+Due to the local divergences coming from the Wilsonian RG, the field theory is always trying to generate a $k=1$ short-range kinetic term for the scalar.
+This would give $\phi$ the scaling dimension of $\tfrac{d-s_\mathrm{SR}}{2}$.
+However, for $s<s_\mathrm{SR}$ the explicit kinetic term of dimension $\tfrac{d-s}{2} > \tfrac{d-s_\mathrm{SR}}{2}$ \enquote*{wins}, so $\phi$ gets stuck with scaling dimension $\tfrac{d-s}{2}$.
+For $s>s_\mathrm{SR}$, unless further counterterms are tuned to cancel those local divergences, we will just find the short-range CFT.

-However, in the following \textit{we will assume that further counterterms are tuned to ensure that we can flow to a CFT with $\Delta_\phi = \tfrac{d-s}{2}$ even for $s>s_\mathrm{SR}$}.
+However, in the following \textit{we will assume that further counterterms are tuned to ensure that we can flow to a CFT with $\Delta_\phi = \tfrac{d-s}{2}$ even for $s>s_\mathrm{SR}$}, as was done in \cite{Gubser:2017vgc}.
 This is similar to how, despite the fact that the $\phi^4$ theory flows to a mean field theory for any $d>4$, we can reach the $\gO(N)$ CFT for $d>4$ by a judicious choice of action \cite{Fei:2014yja,Giombi:2019upv}.

 To forestall a potential point of confusion: there are now two different ways of reaching the $\gO(N)$ CFT.
 The reason for this is a difference in the order of limits: the limit $s \to 2k$ does not commute with the limit in which the regulator of this theory ($\delta$) is removed.
 Thus, as we show explicitly in \cref{app:nonminimal}, the short-range CFT can be reached by either \begin{enumerate} \item \eqref{eq:moreGeneralON}, where we fix $s\to 2k$ and then take $\delta \to 0$; \item or \eqref{eq:moreGeneralON}, where we first take $\delta \to 0$ and then take $s \to 2k-2\hat{\gamma}_\phi$. \end{enumerate}